kkot/LuxmedSniper/README.md

 Configuration Options
 --------------------
 - `preferred_hours`: Optional list of two integers specifying the preferred time range for appointments in 24-hour format.
 For example, `[8, 16]` will only show appointments between 8:00 and 16:59.
 The range is inclusive.
+- `exclude_keywords`: Optional list of strings to exclude appointments based on clinic or doctor name.
+If any keyword matches either the clinic name or doctor name (case-insensitive), the appointment will be excluded.

 # Warning